NCAR/sage-java-refactoring-application-initial/README.md

-# Title
+# SAGE Refactor Applicaiton

-Please read these directions completely prior to starting.
+Please read these directions completely prior to starting any work.

-## Goal
+## Goals

-This programming exercise is going to be used to gather understanding on your java programming abilities.
+This programming exercise is going to be used to gather understanding of your Java programming abilities.

 We are looking for the following:
 * Object-oriented programming analysis and design principles.
 * Understanding of high cohesion and low coupling.
 * Ability to identify bugs and/or poorly written code and to fix/refactor that code.
-* Understanding of Clean Code principles.
+* Demonstration of Clean Code principles.
-* Understanding and knowledge of the Spring, Spring Boot, and Java web development environment.
+* Understanding and knowledge of the Spring, Spring Boot, and Java web application environment.
 * Understanding of the Java development environment including: maven, IDEs, etc...
 * Understanding and ability to apply well known architectural and design pattern principles.
 * Creation and usage of unit tests.
-* Understanding of the HTTP protocol and RESTful api principles.
+* Understanding of the HTTP protocol and RESTful API principles.
 * Ability to prioritize work.

 ## Prerequisites